Incredibly, the oldest wooden school in the United States, which is still standing, was a Greek school operated by Greek immigrants.

 The very first Greeks to arrive in the Americas with the intent to stay came in 1768, founding a town they named New Smyrna in the colony of Florida.
-They were led there by a Scottish doctor called Andrew Turnbull and his wife, Marica Gracia, the daughter of a Greek businessman who hailed from Ismir, or Smyrna.
+They were led there by a Scottish doctor called Andrew Turnbull and his wife, Marica Gracia, the daughter of a Greek businessman who hailed from Smyrna.

 Years later, in the spring of 1776, just as the Declaration of Independence was being signed in Philadelphia, Greek and other migrants began settling 70 miles to the north of New Smyrna, in the old city of St. Augustine.

 Greek was taught at the oldest wooden school in the US